8 Patio Door Curtain Ideas

 Sheer Waterproof Curtains

 If you like to leave your patio door open to let the breeze in and are worried about your curtains getting wet, these outdoor sheer curtains may be a good option for you.
-Shown here hung on a pergola, these mildew and water resistant curtains work equally well on patio doors.
-Follow these 13 laundry tips for hard-to-wash items (including curtains).
+Shown here hung on a pergola, these mildew-and-water-resistant curtains work equally well on patio doors.